 Starting at the widest part of the pumpkin, use your masking tape to mark out the pattern you’ve chosen.
 If it’s chevrons; make a zigzag pattern, overlapping each piece of tape to form a sharp point.
 If it’s asymmetric; tape a diagonal line all the way around.
 Make sure you smooth your tape into the grooves of the pumpkin to stop any paint from running down the creases.
 Make it as neat or as messy as you like – it is Halloween, after all!

 2. Depending on how long you want your pumpkin to last, you might want to add a coat of primer first.
 This will not only help the paint adhere to the surface, it’ll also help combat the ‘orangeness’ of the pumpkin and stop it showing through your colour.

 3. Next, choose a colour that’s going to look nice with orange – perhaps something that matches your existing colour scheme?
 Following the instructions on the tin, paint a nice even coat, carefully removing the tape while the paint is still wet to prevent pulling it off (be especially careful of this if you’re using a quick drying spray paint).
 For extra embellishment, add a coat of glitter.

-A gorgeous gold pumpkin adds a touch of luxury to any Autumnal home.
-The perfect decoration for a more ‘grown-up’ Halloween celebration, there’s just something about golden pumpkins that we really love – and they look beautiful paired with chalkboard pumpkins, too.
+A gorgeous gold pumpkin adds a touch of luxury to any autumnal home.
+The perfect decoration for a more grown-up Halloween style, there’s just something about golden pumpkins that we really love – and they look beautiful paired with chalkboard pumpkins, too.

-For this one, we used a fast drying spray paint to give the pumpkin a really smooth, shiny finish.
+1. There’s only one step for this one!
+We used a fast drying gold spray paint to give the pumpkin a really smooth, shiny finish.
 If you’re spray painting, just remember to tape over the stem so you don’t have to worry about catching it by accident!
 You should also make sure you spray your pumpkin in a well ventilated area and follow the instructions on the can, reading them thoroughly before you start.